 If your claim for workers comp in Boston is denied, you will receive a Notification of Denial from your insurance company.
 The Notification of Denial will have reasons for denying you compensation.
-Some of the reasons may include improper filing of paper work, lack of medical evidence, failure to report on time, amongst other reasons.
+Some of the reasons may include improper filing of paper work, lack of medical evidence, failure to report on time, among other reasons.

 In Boston Massachusetts you can file an appeal within four years after receiving your insurer’s Notification of Denial form.
 To appeal you may fill an employee claim form and evidence related to your compensation claim.
 Your appeal will go through several stages before it can be accepted or rejected.
 You may want to consult a worker’s compensation lawyer or personal injury attorney in Boston Massachusetts to help you with the appeal.
 This can make sure that you will receive your full payment that you deserve.